MierQQ/CMP/object_model/README.md

 ### Methods
 - dispatching:
---     first arguments are more valueble
+    - first arguments are more valueble
---     if class or parent matches to specializer:
+    - if class or parent matches to specializer:
----        class of object -> parent classes of object (sorts in order of multi inheretance declaration) -> parent parent classes of object -> ...
+        - class of object -> parent classes of object (sorts in order of multi inheretance declaration) -> parent parent classes of object -> ...
----     else applies generic
+    - else applies generic
 - order:
---    1. before in order from most specific
+    1. before in order from most specific
---    2. main function
+    2. main function
---    3. after in order from least specific
+    3. after in order from least specific
 - values of before and after methods ignored, they used for their side effects
-- methods are keywords and dispatches with dispatch
+- methods are sybols and dispatches with dispatch arg vector
+- there are command-query separation
     - if :query objects are copied and you can't change them
     - if :command objects are not copied and you can change them

 ### API
 - defclass [classname=symbol (list classname=registred-classnames) (list slot)]